mriglobal/vorpal/README.md

 >

  2. hammingclusters_fast.py

+This script will take the sparse dataframe output from `kmercountout_sparse.py` and perform hierarchical clustering on the resulting K-mers.
+There are many user parameters to specify.
+First, `-q` specifies the quantile for K-mer frequency cutoff to proceed to clustering.
+In other words, a .95 quantile means that only the top 5% of abundant K-mer will be clustered.
+The abundance calculation is defined in the manuscript.
+This parameter is used mostly as a tool to make calculation of the linkage function tractable given the memory requirements.
+The most important parameter regarding motif creation is `-n`, which specifies where the resulting tree should be cut to form clusters.
+The parameter is specified as average number of degenerate bases desired, and that number is converted to a fraction of the length of the K-mer size.
+Various additional arguments are for managing memory contraints.
+Memory mapping of the distance matrix with --temp allows for memory to be freed for the linkage calculation.
+Both the K-mer frequency counting and distance matrix calculations can been chunked as well using the `-c` and `--mem` arguments respectively.

 >      usage: hammingclusters_fast.py [-h] -p P [-n N] [-q Q] [-c C] [--temp TEMP]
 >                                    [--mem MEM]